-Adrianne is committed to using her skills and experience as a lawyer to protect and promote the rights of vulnerable people.
-After starting her legal career at Slater and Gordon, Adrianne moved to Darwin where she worked as a senior lawyer at the Top End Women’s Legal Service and with the Welfare Rights Outreach Program of the North Australian Aboriginal Justice Agency (NAAJA).
-She provided outreach legal services in Aboriginal communities and to women with refugee and migrant backgrounds, and engaged in strategic advocacy on a number of issues, including the reform abortion laws and improving the management of public housing in remote and urban settings.
-During her time in the Northern Territory, Adrianne was also an NT representative with Women’s Legal Services Australia, a steering group member for the Equality Rights Alliance, and volunteered with the Darwin Asylum Seeker Support and Advocacy Network.
+Adrianne is committed to using her skills and experience as a lawyer to protect and promote, in particular, women’s rights and the rights of Aboriginal and Torres Strait Islander peoples.
+After starting her legal career at Slater and Gordon, Adrianne moved to Darwin where she worked for a number of years as a senior lawyer at the Top End Women’s Legal Service and with the Welfare Rights Outreach Program of the North Australian Aboriginal Justice Agency (NAAJA).
+These roles included delivering outreach legal services in Aboriginal communities, prisons and to women from refugee and migrant communities, and strategic advocacy on issues including family violence, remote housing and abortion law.

 Adrianne has also worked at the Victorian Law Reform Commission, where she co-led a review of the role of victims of crime in the criminal trial process, and with the United Nations Special Rapporteur on the Right to Health in India.
 Adrianne has been an NT representative for Women’s Legal Services Australia, a Steering Group member for the Equality Rights Alliance and volunteered at Women’s Legal Services Victoria.

 Adrianne holds a Bachelor of Laws/International Relations from La Trobe University and a Master of Laws (Human Rights).

 Why Aboriginal Australians are still having their wages 'stolen' 50 years after the Wave Hill Walk-off

 The gap grows wider for remote communities struggling with severe overcrowding

 NT abortion laws must respect women as capable decision-makers

 NT Times February 14 2017